grozadanut/server-infrastructure/ansible/README.md

 Database:
 - `flexbiz_password` - postgresql password for the user: flexbiz.
 Used to connect to the host postgres database from docker containers
+Data:
+- `storagebox_user` - user of the Hetzner storage box; for mounting data as a CIFS share
+- `storagebox_password` - password of storage box

 Set Netdata Cloud claiming details.
 To find your `claim_token` and `claim_room`, go to Netdata Cloud, then click on your Space's name in the top